 Waterer and Feeder

-You'll need 4 hanging feeders or 300" of trough space per 100 birds.
-For waterers, aim for 96" of trough per 100 birds.
+You'll need four hanging feeders or 300 inches of trough space per 100 birds.
+For waterers, aim for 96 inches of trough per 100 birds.
 For large numbers of birds, look into an automatic waterer system.

 Feed stores sell different feeds for the various stages in chickens' lives.
 Use "chick starter" for hatchlings.
 A higher-protein layer feed is recommended for laying hens.
 For birds raised solely for meat consumption, a "grower/broiler" and sometimes "finisher" feed is used.
 Organic and conventional feeds are available.
 You can also make your chicken feed.

 Chickens like a bit of variety in their diet.
 You can mix in table scraps from your kitchen as snacks.
 Scraps should not exceed 10% of their diet on any given day.
 Foods to never feed include avocados, raw beans, uncooked rice, chocolate, foods with processed sugar or xylitol, moldy foods, apple seeds, or fruit pits (peach, apricot, cherry, plums).
 Present these items in the afternoon after the bird has filled up on their primary chicken feed.

 Scratch is a treat food for your flock made of grains and seeds like corn, oats, wheat, rye, and sunflower seeds.
 You can also include plain cracked corn, which chickens love.
 Scatter some on the ground, and they'll scratch through it with their feet and eat it.
 Like table scraps, you should only feed them when the chickens have had their primary feed later in the day.
 Scratch and table scraps should not exceed 10 percent of their daily diet.
 Too much scatch can affect the health of chickens and decrease egg production.